gramener/comicgen/README.md

     - [Bite-sized command line](https://gumroad.com/l/bite-size-command-line) explains UNIX commands with comics
     - Using comic books to teach business ethics as researched and published by [Springer journal](https://www.jstor.org/stable/25075560?seq=1#page_scan_tab_contents)
 - **Content marketing**: Comics are eye-catching and noticeable elements, which we hardly find in marketing mailers, product explanation mailers, newsletters.
-    - [Marketoonist campaigns](https://marketoonist.com/campaigns) creates content marketing campaigns using cartoons
+    - [Marketoonist](https://marketoonist.com/campaigns) creates content marketing campaigns using cartoons
     - [Erin Ollila writes](https://www.skyword.com/contentstandard/creativity/are-marketing-comics-a-strong-addition-to-your-storytelling-campaigns/) a fine article on it.
     - [The awesome adventures of megacorp's marketers](http://238762076847f058c9ec-022016d09c66167d8077b8bd298ba1c4.r36.cf3.rackcdn.com/How-to-use-comics-in-B2B-content-marketing-Radix-Communications-2014-1.pdf).
 - **Comic games for offline screens**: Remember the small-hand dinosaur running across the screen when Google chrome is offline?
 A comic game or a random conversation about the website being down can make the website interactive even when it is down.